-Pay at the Society is made up of (i) salary, benefits and pension, (ii) either a sales incentive plan or an annual bonus plan and (iii) a long term incentive plan. (i) Salary, benefits and pension are paid to all Colleagues.
+Pay at the Society is made up of (i) salary, benefits and pension, (ii) a sales incentive plan or (iii) an annual bonus plan and enhanced bonus plan.

+(i) Salary, benefits and pension are paid to all Colleagues.

 The salary, benefits and pension are competitive.

 They are regularly compared with the pay and benefits of similar firms, at every level.

-Benefits include car allowance, private medical and dental and other standard benefits (death-inservice, paid holiday, sick pay etc.).
+Benefits include car allowance, private medical and dental and other standard benefits (death-in-service, paid holiday, sick pay etc.).
 The benefits offered differ according to role and seniority.

 (ii) The sales incentive plan is open to all Colleagues working directly in the sales function.
-All other Colleagues directly employed are eligible for the annual bonus plan.